wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/create-immersive-flow/includes/2-immersive-flow.md

 	![Selecting the +Add Field button](../media/11-selecting-add-field-button.png)

-1. Add each of the following field listed below - type the name and data type and select the **Done** button each time you add a new field as shown in the screen below.
+1. Add each of the following field listed below - type the name and data type and then select the **Done** button each time you add a new field, as shown in the screen below.

 	![Creating Entry Date Field](../media/12-creating-entry-date-field.png)